pingcap/docs/pd-recover.md

 ## Compile from source code

-1. [Go](https://golang.org/) Version 1.13 or later because the Go modules are used.
++ [Go](https://golang.org/) Version 1.13 or later is required because the Go modules are used.
-2. In the root directory of the [PD project](https://github.com/pingcap/pd), use the `make pd-recover` command to compile and generate `bin/pd-recover`
++ In the root directory of the [PD project](https://github.com/pingcap/pd), use the `make pd-recover` command to compile and generate `bin/pd-recover`.

 > **Note:**
 >
-> Generally, you do not need to compile source code because the PD Control tool already exists in the released Binary or Docker.
-However, developer users can refer to the above instruction for compiling source code.
+> Generally, you do not need to compile source code because the PD Control tool already exists in the released binary or Docker.
+However, developer users can refer to the instructions above for compiling source code.

 ## Download TiDB installation package

 To download the latest version of PD Recover, directly download the TiDB package, because PD Recover is included in the TiDB package.

 | Package name | OS | Architecture | SHA256 checksum |
 |:---|:---|:---|:---|
 | `https://download.pingcap.org/tidb-{version}-linux-amd64.tar.gz` (pd-recover) | Linux | amd64 | `https://download.pingcap.org/tidb-{version}-linux-amd64.sha256` |